hakbot/hakbot-origin-controller/README.md

 Hakbot Origin Controller
 =====================================

-A minimalistic Java Web Application (Servlet) that provides the queuing and processing of jobs over JSON.
+A minimalistic pipeline controller that provides the queuing and processing of jobs over JSON.

 **This project is under heavy development and may be unstable.
 Use at your own risk.**